13 April 2022

 With car financing, you are tied to a monthly payment plan.
 You could lose your car if your financial situation worsens and you are no longer able to make your instalments.

-Hire purchase and PCPs don't give you ownership of the vehicle until you've paid off the loan and any additional fees.
+Hire purchase and PCPs don't give you ownership of the vehicle until you've paid off the loan.
 Because you don't own it, you can't modify it or sell it without your lender's permission.

 If you have a poor credit history, the interest rate you pay each month will be much higher.